Carl Wurster: Under the Nazis

 Like his fellow IG Farben executive Georg von Schnitzler, Wurster was close to Dr Carl Ungerwitter, a government chemist with links to leading figures in the Schutzstaffel, and through him Wurster learned in early 1939 that an invasion of Poland was planned for September.
 Following the German occupation, Wurster went to Poland to inspect the chemical works in that country.
 Here he was able to determine which could be absorbed by IG Farben and utilised as part of the Nazi war effort.
 IG Farben was complicit in crimes committed at German Nazi death camp in Auschwitz-Birkenau, leading to the death of an estimated 1.5 million people, according to the Auschwitz museum in Poland.

 Wurster was made a Wehrwirtschaftsführer in 1941 and also became a member of the Military Economy Council of the Reich Economic Chamber.
-This was followed in 1943 by the award of a First Class War Merit Cross.
+This was followed in 1943 by the award of the War Merit Cross first class.
 He had joined the Nazi Party itself in 1937.